 General Instructions for Completing and Submitting the ERRP Application

-The ERRP application has been designed by the U.S. Department of Health & Human Services (HHS) to assist in the efficient administration of the ERRP in compliance with federal regulatory requirements at 45 C.F.R.
+The ERRP application has been designed by the U.S. Department of Health & Human Services (HHS) to assist in the efficient administration of the ERRP in compliance with Federal regulatory requirements at 45 C.F.R.
 Part 149.
-Plan sponsors wishing to participate in the program eventually will be able to submit an application for the program using the Internet, through the ERRP Secure Website.
-Until HHS completes the development of the web-based application, sponsors may submit and complete a paper application.
+HHS will make an announcement on the applicable HHS webpage when applicants can begin submitting applications, with information on how applications must be submitted.
+We encourage interested parties to regularly monitor www.hhs.gov/ociio/ for this and other program information.

 The following is an overview of the application process:

-1. The Account Manager establishes a Plan Sponsor account (if one does not already exist), either by completing the applicable portions of the paper application, or by going to the ERRP Website.

-2. The Account Manager or Authorized Representative, after receiving a Plan Sponsor Identification Number, receives an application identification number for any application started (if online) or submitted (if paper).

-3. The Account Manager, Authorized Representative, or Designee(s) completes ALL remaining parts of the application, including the Plan Sponsor Agreement which must be signed by the Plan Sponsor’s Authorized Representative.
+1. The Account Manager or Authorized Representative completes ALL parts of the application, including the Plan Sponsor Agreement which must be signed by the Plan Sponsor’s Authorized Representative.

-4. The completed application is submitted.
+2. The completed application is submitted.